MileHacker Logo

 Waste & Carbon

 Waste management infrastructure is generally poor in Cumaná.
 Recycling is not widespread.
 Littering can be an issue in public spaces and on beaches.
-Direct carbon offset options for transportation are not widely available within Venezuela for tourist travel.
+Direct carbon offset options for transportation are hard to find within Venezuela for tourist travel.
 You can choose to offset your carbon footprint through international programs.
 Minimize waste by refusing single-use plastics.

 Sustainable Choices

-• Carry a reusable water bottle and shopping bag.
+• Bring a refillable water bottle and shopping bag.

 • Dispose of your trash properly, even if it means carrying it longer.